-In a recent blog post, we explored how asking a different question to women facing unplanned pregnancy can change the conversation with others in our community.
+In a recent blog post, we explored the ways that asking new questions of women facing unplanned pregnancy can better the conversation between local churches and their communities.

-But what about changing the conversation in our churches around abortion?
+But what about changing the conversation around abortion in our churches?

-Maybe it’s time to start asking ourselves some different questions.
+Maybe it’s time to start asking ourselves some different questions as well.

 The fact that women don’t feel comfortable coming to followers of Jesus is what breaks my heart the most.
-How can the Church ever be part of the solution if women are afraid to reach out to its people?
+How can the Church ever be part of this solution to this problem if the women facing it are afraid to reach out to its people?
 How can Christians bring the love and grace of Jesus into this issue if they can’t have conversations with women who are considering abortion?

 When I first started my work with a Christian pregnancy center nine years ago, I asked the leader of a similar organization why she thought women had abortions.
 She looked at me and said, “Selfishness.”
 Sadly, that seems to be the general consensus: women have abortions because they are thinking only about themselves and their future.

 But our extensive research shows that’s not exactly what is going on.
-Women consistently report that an unplanned pregnancy initiates such feelings of shame, isolation and panic that they literally think their life as they know it is over – they will no longer be the person they thought they were, and there is no hopeful future either for them or for their child.
-It’s these feelings that often lead them to believe that their only choices are between abortion and overwhelming struggle as a mom.
+Women consistently report that an unplanned pregnancy initiates such feelings of shame, isolation and panic that they literally think their life as they know it is over.
+They believe they will no longer be the person they thought they were, and that there will be no hopeful future for them or their child.
+It’s these feelings that often lead women to believe that their only choices are between abortion and overwhelming struggle as a mom.

 Once we understand what’s really going on, the natural second question we ask ourselves is: What can we do to support women so they don’t feel that abortion or a lifetime of struggle are their only options?

 In God’s beautiful way, local churches are uniquely positioned to offer the two things women need most when facing an unplanned pregnancy: acceptance and support.
-Acceptance and support break the power of shame and fear, giving a woman hope that a positive future is possible for both herself and her child.
-We are finding it takes very little work for churches to start offering a program to support pregnant women within their existing culture.
-The biggest challenge is actually changing the questions we ask women so that they can experience empathy and grace, instead of judgment.
+Acceptance and support break the power of shame and fear, giving a woman hope that a positive future is possible.
+We are finding it actually takes very little work for churches to start offering a program to support pregnant women.
+The biggest challenge is actually changing the questions we ask those women, so that when they come to us, they can experience empathy and grace instead of judgment.

-If we take the time to look inside at our preconceived notions and dare to ask ourselves some new questions, we find that God can bring hope to women.
-And when a woman has hope for the future, it can change everything for her and for her child.
+If we take the time to examine our preconceived notions and dare to ask ourselves new questions, we will find that God can bring new hope to women.
+And when a woman has hope for the future, that changes everything, for her and for her child.